alphagov/govuk-developer-docs/source/manual/govuk-in-aws.html.md

 section: AWS
 layout: manual_layout
 parent: "/manual.html"
-last_reviewed_on: 2017-12-13
+last_reviewed_on: 2018-01-24
 review_in: 1 month
 ---

-To bring the GOV.UK platform in line with the [guidance detailed in The GDS Way](https://gds-way.cloudapps.digital/standards/hosting.html#tools), it is being migrated to [Amazon Web Services](https://aws.amazon.com/).
+To bring the GOV.UK platform in line with the [guidance detailed in the Service Manual](https://www.gov.uk/service-manual/technology/deciding-how-to-host-your-service), it is being migrated to [Amazon Web Services](https://aws.amazon.com/).

 This is a transitional step before GOV.UK is migrated to the [Government PaaS](https://www.cloud.service.gov.uk/).